Licorice fern species

 A Winter Delight: Licorice Fern (Polypodium glycyrrhiza)

 The tips of the fronds, especially young ones, have an interesting curve to them.Licorice Fern Polypodium glycyrrhiza Kingdom: Plantae Division: Pteridophyta Class: Pteridopsida Order: Polypodiales Family: Polypodiaceae Genus: Polypodium Species: P.Licorice fern is generally a coastal species, ranging from southeast Alaska to California, and occuring inland through Washington, Oregon, and Idaho.Small to medium sized evergreen fern to 70 cm tall (but often much smaller).
 Welcome to the Alaska Handbook!
-Add remainder of stock and reduce again. occidentale, Polypodium vulgare var. it would most likely occur in older primary succesional forests in which this tree species is well established.Licorice fern contains the compound polypodoside A, which is 600 times sweeter than sucrose.
+Alaska Handbook provides one of the most comprehensive resources for those who love the . occidentale, Polypodium vulgare var. it would most likely occur in older primary succesional forests in which this tree species is well established.Licorice fern contains the compound polypodoside A, which is 600 times sweeter than sucrose.

 Licorice Fern